 E-mail Scams and Hoaxes

 Phishing is a particular type of email scam, whereby victims are targeted from seemingly genuine persons or services, with the aim of tricking the recipient into either providing personal details or clicking on something that will allow the attacker to do something the victim may not be aware of.
 One particularly common type targeting NHS employees will warn of a problem or imminent lockdown of your NHS net email account.
 It will ask you to follow a link in the email to confirm or reset your settings.
 This link takes you to a fake website which will collect your logon details and password.
 With access to your email account and all the confidential information contained within, a fraudster can use your identity to commit fraud.
 Never follow a link in an email – you do not know where it is taking you to.
 If you want to access your NHS net account online (or any other website), always access the internet via the known web address rather than following a link in an email.
+Other emails contain falsely labelled attachments, which, if clicked, can download malicious software (malware) onto your computer.

 Be aware that scam e-mails and spoof websites can look completely authentic, but don’t be fooled.
 It could be a very expensive mistake.